A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Method

 \subsection{Description of the other time-split terms}

 The other time-split terms in equation (\ref{conspredictedvel}) and in the projection step (\ref{fotm}) are solved in a standard centered way.
-The density on the faces of the central cells $\Omega_{i,j,k}$ is estimated using a centered average $\rho_{i+1/2,j,k} = (\rho_{i+1/2,j,k} + \rho_{i+1/2,j,k})/2$.
-Although this is less accurate and consistent than the usage of the half fractions $\hat \rho_{i+1/2,j,k}$ described above the average is used in these terms both for simplicity reasons and because tests have shown the usage of $\hat \rho_{i+1/2,j,k}$ to lead to less stable simulations than the centered average.
+The density on the faces of the central cells $\Omega_{i,j,k}$ is estimated using a simple average $\rho_{i+1/2,j,k} = (\rho_{i,j,k} + \rho_{i+1,j,k})/2$.
+Although this is less accurate and consistent than the usage of the densities $\rho_q$, computed from the shifted fractions as described above, the simple average is used both for simplicity and because tests have shown that the usage of $\rho_q$ leads to less stable simulations.

 The velocities in the diffusion term are introduced in an explicit way.
-Although this requires small time steps of the order $\rho h^2/\mu$ the capillary restriction on time steps is usually even smaller, being of order $\tau = (\rho h^3/\sigma)^{1/2}$.
-The two restrictions become of the same order when $h \sim l_{\mu \sigma}$ where $l_{\mu \sigma} = \mu^2 / (\sigma \rho)$ is the length at which the viscous and capillary terms balance.
+Although this requires small time steps of the order $\rho h^2/\mu$, the capillary restriction on time steps is usually even smaller, being of order $\tau = (\rho h^3/\sigma)^{1/2}$.
+The two restrictions become of the same order when $h \sim l_{\mu \sigma}$, where $l_{\mu \sigma} = \mu^2 / (\sigma \rho)$ is the length at which the viscous and capillary terms balance.
 For water, this length is of the order of 10 nanometers, and grids of that size are not used in the flows we consider.
 However, should the velocities be treated in an implicit manner, we do not believe this would change the conclusions of this paper.

 Surface tension is computed using the Continuous Surface Force method proposed by \cite{brackbill92}, together with an estimate of the curvature through the computation of height functions, in a manner that closely follows the method of \cite{popinet09}.
 The external forces in equation (\ref{conspredictedvel}) are only gravity and are computed in a trivial manner with $\frac 1 {\rho^{n+1}} \LLL_{ext} = \G$, where gravity $\G$ is a constant.